stenterello/stenterello/README.md

 ### My interests

-I'm a Linux enthusiast, always ready to learn and explore the big world of Unix systems.
-I love coding in C, C++.
+I'm a Linux enthusiast, always ready to learn and explore the big world of Unix systems.:- I love coding in C, C++.
 My favourite scripting languages are Bash and Python.

 ### Currently working on...